DOAJ/doaj/cms/pages/apply/publisher-responsibilities.md

 To show that your journal is indexed in DOAJ or has the DOAJ Seal:

-- You may use the DOAJ or the Seal logo on your journal’s website but not on individual articles
+- You may use the DOAJ or the Seal logo on your journal's website but not on individual articles
-- You may only use the DOAJ or Seal logo on a platform or portal website if all of the platform’s journals are indexed or have been awarded the Seal
+- You may only use the DOAJ or Seal logo on a platform or portal website if all of the platform's journals are indexed or have been awarded the Seal
 - You can [download the DOAJ logos](https://doaj-kit.netlify.app/building-blocks/logotype/)
 - If awarded, you can download the Seal logo from [your publisher dashboard](/publisher/journal)